standard-for-public-code/standard-for-public-code/docs/review-template.md

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
-A codebase MUST include the policy that the source code is based on. |  |
+The codebase MUST include the policy that the source code is based on. |  |
-A codebase MUST include all source code that the policy is based on, unless used for fraud detection. |  |
+The codebase MUST include all source code that the policy is based on, unless used for fraud detection. |  |
 Policy SHOULD be provided in machine readable and unambiguous formats. |  |
 Continuous integration tests SHOULD validate that the source code and the policy are executed coherently. |  |